mayuri090807/llm-ai-rag-journal-assistant/README.md

 ## How It Works
 Here's is the simplied breakdown of the workflow -
-- Load: loads the content from DailyLogs.txt file.
+- Load: loads the content from `DailyLogs.txt` file.
 - Split: The text is broken down into smaller, manageable chunks.
-- Embed & Store: These chunks are converted into embeddings and stored in a in-memory FAISS vector database.
+- Embed & Store: These chunks are converted into embeddings and stored in an in-memory FAISS vector database.
 - Retrieve: Query is also converted into an embedding.
 The system then searches the vector database to find the text chunks from the journal that are most semantically similar to the question.
 - Generate: The original question and the retrieved text chunks are combined into a single prompt.
-This combined prompt is then sent to the LLM model (Microsoft phi from Hugging Face in this case).
+This combined prompt is then sent to the LLM model (microsoft/Phi-3-mini-4k-instruct in this case).
 The LLM uses the provided context from journal to generate a relevant and accurate answer.

+## Requirements
+- Python 3.8+
+- A .env file with your Hugging Face token

 ## Getting Started

 1. Add one or two lines each day describing your work or thoughts in `DailyLogs.txt`.
-Keep DailyLogs.txt in the same folder as main.py
+Keep this file in the same folder as `main.py`
 2. Add HuggingFace token value in .env
 3. Run the script: